 Can you get health insurance after cancer?

-You can read more about how health insurance covers cancer in our article, "Does health insurance cover cancer?"
+You can read more about how health insurance covers cancer in our article, "Does health insurance cover cancer?".

-What life insurance covers cancer?
+Does life insurance cover cancer?

 Most life insurance policies include terminal illness benefit which can cover cancer.
 Terminal illness benefit can be claimed by life insurance policyholders who are diagnosed with stage 4 cancer or any other terminal cancer.